-Traveling to Cape Verde is mostly safe, and you shouldn't be worried about danger if you use common sense, such as keeping your belongings out of sight, not being flashy with jewelry or expensive cameras, and showing respect to the local culture and of course the law.
+Travel here is mostly safe, and you shouldn't be worried about danger if you use common sense, such as keeping your belongings out of sight, not being flashy with jewelry or expensive cameras, and showing respect to the local culture, and of course the law.

-Several travelers spoke of being mugged or robbed, particularly on dark roads at night and in isolated spots.
-The darkness element is actually more widespread than you might think – street lights are scarce in many public places, and intermittent electricity blackouts can cause whole city suburbs to go dim.
+However, travelers have reported being mugged or robbed on dark roads at night and in isolated areas.
+Street lights are scarce in many public places throughout the islands, and intermittent electricity blackouts can cause entire suburbs to go dim.
 Crowded areas such as marketplaces and festivals also attract pickpocketing, so keep your valuables close to you and somewhere nobody could grab them.

-The profile of the majority of criminals is males aged 25 or younger, but street children are also known for robbing tourists.
-Any group of young kids that are hanging out at night without adults may be on the prowl for your phones or wallets.
-Whether it's a child or an adult, you will rarely be accosted by just one thief – they usually approach in twos or threes.
+Although uncommon, beware of young children on the streets.
+Street kids have reportedly robbed tourists.
+Any group of young kids that are hanging out at night without adults may be on the prowl for your phones or money.
+Whether it's a child or an adult, you will rarely be accosted by just one thief – they usually approach in twos or threes in Cape Verde.

 Muggings can be violent in nature.
 Praia and Mindelo are the most common areas for any type of violence, but it has also been reported on other islands, such as Sal.
 But, do the statistics back up the perception of heightened danger?

-Since it is a group of islands, Cape Verde has some natural dangers related both to location on the map.
-It is built upon a chain of volcanic islands – there are 10 main islands and five islets, and each island does have natural dangers to be aware of.
+Cape Verde is a chain of 10 volcanic islands and five islets, and each island does have natural dangers to be aware of.
 Santa Luzia is an uninhabited island.
-The island of Fogo still erupts from time to time, with the most recent eruption occurring in 2014.
+The island of Fogo has a volcano that still erupts from time to time, with the most recent eruption occurring in 2014.
 Tremors from eruptions can be felt on the islands of Brava and Santo Antão as well.
 The volcanoes on the remaining islands appear to be inactive.

-Most of the hazards will come not by land, but by sea.
+Most natural hazards are in the sea.
 Rip currents are one of the chief dangers of swimming in the waters surrounding Cape Verde.
 Santa Monica beach carries risks both from rip tides and a rocky shoreline.
-Any traveler looking to undertake water activities, swimming or boating should take extra precautions with the currents.
+Any traveler who chooses to go swimming or boating should take extra caution with currents.
 If sailing around the Cape, at least one government site lists the seas as treacherous.
 Small fishing boats have gone missing over the years, and sailing to the southern islands of Fogo and Brava is reported to be especially dangerous.